mik-jozef/chalk/notes/spec-notes.md

 ```
 problem: T.equals must be computable, and thats bad for classes like Nat and ZFCSet.
   maybe they shouldn't be classes, byt pure types?
-  a solution for these particular types is:
+  a solution for these particular types might be:
   ```
   class Nat {
     *Nat predecessor;